systemd/systemd/doc-migration/source/systemd.rst

 ``SIGRTMIN+22``
 ---------------

-Sets the service manager's log level to ``debug``, in a fashion equivalent to ``systemd.log_level=debug`` on the kernel command line.
+Sets the service manager's log level to "debug", in a fashion equivalent to ``systemd.log_level=debug`` on the kernel command line.

 ``SIGRTMIN+23``